culvertsoft/mgen/index_l1_JavaScript.md

 ## Advanced use <a name="a">&nbsp;</a>

-This page shows how to use the JavaScript library and what it's features.
+This page shows how to use MGen's JavaScript features.

 <div class="tabs"><a name="a">&nbsp;</a>
   <ul>